LicensePro

 How to Apply: Step-by-Step

 File your catering license application with the Atlanta city clerk or licensing department.
-Many Georgia municipalities now accept online applications.
+Many Georgia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $180–$1200 (typical range for Atlanta).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Atlanta.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Protect Your Atlanta Business